By Power of PositivityPublished on July 15, 2020Last modified March 24, 2022

 9. Go on a News Fast

 Even if you don’t have anything to depress you, reading or watching the daily news report can smother the most upbeat person.
-While it’s wise to stay informed, you may be among the millions of people who are anxious and overwhelmed with conflicting news reports.
+While it’s wise to stay informed, you may be among the millions of people who are anxious and overwhelmed by conflicting news reports.
 Give yourself a break from the newspaper and network news for a while.

 10. Phone a Friend